 The North Carolina Department of Transportation (NCDOT) License and Theft Bureau enforces the rules and regulations that govern auto dealers.
 Its Dealer Regulations Manual is a must-read for any auto dealer or anybody thinking of opening a dealership in North Carolina.
 The manual is available online, and dealers may request printed copies at no charge so that all employees have access to it.

 The Dealer Regulations Manual has definitive information regarding the licensing of dealers and sales representatives, including wholesalers and retailers.
-It also lists statutes affecting dealers, word for word.
-It is important to understand the laws because they are strictly enforced by the Bureau.
+It also lists statutes which affect dealers.
+You'll need to understand the laws because they are strictly enforced by the License and Theft Bureau.

 Legislation affects where you can conduct business, how you may advertise, and unfair competition practices.
 Statutes regulate dealer warranty obligations, salvage vehicles and auto parts, and how dealer license plates may be used.
 The manual also contains many forms that you will need to start your business.

 Independent dealers are subject to continuing education.
-A six-hour course is required once a year, by June 30, in order to renew your dealer license.
+A 6-hour course is required every year by June 30 in order to renew your dealer license.
 Any dealer with an independent dealers license or an ID dealer license tag must complete the course, as mandated by House Bill 432.
-For partnerships, one partner must take the class.
-For corporations, one officer must take it.